Undergraduate Student Life: Clubs, Awards, and Honors Resources

 Full Focus provides students with the ability to share their interest in photography, to discuss topics concerning cameras and photography as an art form, and to learn how to be a better photographer.
 The club also provides students with opportunities to evaluate photography and participate in exhibitions and competitions.

 The Just Dance Crew fuses hypnotic Latin rhythms and a blend of distinctive dance forms to provide students with an exciting, healthy, safe and motivating way to get in shape and stay fit.
 The mission is to build an interest in each student to take care of themselves and stay in shape while going to school and balancing a busy life.
 Aside from weekly sessions the Just Dance Crew performs at college events.

-This group provides a community for students interested in Information Technologies to gather and exchange ideas and to learn more about the field, as well as to socialize with others who share a common interest.
-The Networking Club also sponsors the “PC Doctor” which offers reasonably priced computer services throughout The College.
+This group provides a community for students interested in Information Technologies to gather and exchange ideas, broaden their knowledge in areas such as Cybersecurity, as well as to socialize with others who share a common interest.
+The Networking Association also sponsors the CW TECH DOCTORS initiative which offers reasonably priced computer services throughout CW.